GridTools/concepts/GTScript-Parallel-model.md

             b[i, j, k] = 1
 ```

-The following case is illegal:
+The following cases are illegal:

 ```python
 with computation():